mongodb/libbson/doc/bson_init_from_json.rst

 true if successful, otherwise false and ``error`` is set.

+.. only:: html

   .. taglist:: See Also:
     :tags: create-bson json